Organizations must prioritize professional development if they want to retain talent. It’s that clear cut and simple.

-According to Gallup, 87% of millennials and 69% of non-millennials rate "professional or career growth and development opportunities" as important to them in a job.
-Yet according to CEB, 70% of employees are dissatisfied with their company’s growth options.
+According to GALLUP, 87 percent of millennials and 69 percent of non-millennials rate professional or career growth and development opportunities as important to them in a job.
+Yet according to CEB, 70 percent of employees are dissatisfied with their company’s growth options and choices.

 “How would being an employee at Canlis help you become the person you want to be?”